cibernox/ember-power-select-blockless/README.md

 {{power-select-blockless options=users selected=user labelPath="name" onchange=(action (mut user))}}
 ```

-Another refinemens is that by default the `searchField` will default to the value in `labelPath`, so
+Another refinement is that by default the `searchField` will default to the value in `labelPath`, so
-you don't need to specify it.
+you don't need to specify it unless it's different.

+When `options` is just an array of strings/numbers `labelPath` is not required.